Accenture/mercury/guides/APPENDIX-II.md

 # Reserved route names

-The Mercury foundation code is written using the same event API and each function has a route name.
+The Mercury foundation code is written using the same core API and each function has a route name.

 The following route names are reserved.
 Please DO NOT use them in your application functions to avoid breaking the system unintentionally.